alessandro-gentilini/knuth-interview-2006/README.md

 working correctly, and it had about 130 instructions in it, and I think I had removed more than 200 errors, during the time.
 I mean I not only learned about programming, but about making errors.
 So what can go wrong when you?
-Well, anyway, I did, I didn’t really know that much about programming, at the time, but I learned it a heck of a lot by this exercise of trying to find prime factors of a number.
+Well, anyway, I did, I didn't really know that much about programming, at the time, but I learned it a heck of a lot by this exercise of trying to find prime factors of a number.

 [21 - Learning how to program on the IBM 650 (Part 2)](http://webofstories.com/play/17080)
 ------------------------------------------------------------------------------------------

-So I learned certain things like, what’s; this was a decimal computer, it worked not in the binary system, but in the decimal system, and you had ten-digit numbers, so I could learn, so it was also very slow, the division instruction in the machine took four milliseconds, that’s a, I think it’s something like four nanoseconds, in other words now machines go a million times faster.
-But you know, incredibly slow by today’s standards, but, so you couldn’t do that many divisions per second.
+So I learned certain things like, what's; this was a decimal computer, it worked not in the binary system, but in the decimal system, and you had ten-digit numbers, so I could learn, so it was also very slow, the division instruction in the machine took four milliseconds, that's a, I think it's something like four nanoseconds, in other words now machines go a million times faster.
+But you know, incredibly slow by today's standards, but, so you couldn't do that many divisions per second.

 And my method of finding prime factors was just to try dividing you know, you can divide by two?
 No. Divide by three?
 No. Divide by four?
 No. Until you find a factor.
-So now you take the largest ten-digit number that doesn’t have any factors.
+So now you take the largest ten-digit number that doesn't have any factors.
 This program would take a long, long, long time.
 So one of the things I had to do was make it go a little faster.
-I wouldn’t divide by two and three and four and five, I could skip over the even numbers if it’s not divisible by two, it’s not divisible by four.
+I wouldn't divide by two and three and four and five, I could skip over the even numbers if it's not divisible by two, it's not divisible by four.

 And, you know, I had to
-do things like that in order to, then I, as soon as I got up to a five digit divisor, then I could stop; I didn’t know then back then, you know, I didn’t realize that at first, but I didn’t have to divide by every possible thing, because if it has a divisor at all, the smallest divisor has to be less than the square root of the number you’re looking at, less than or equal.
+do things like that in order to, then I, as soon as I got up to a five digit divisor, then I could stop; I didn't know then back then, you know, I didn't realize that at first, but I didn't have to divide by every possible thing, because if it has a divisor at all, the smallest divisor has to be less than the square root of the number you're looking at, less than or equal.
 I think I first thought less than, and then I, then I found I had to change my program to less than or equal.